zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 #### Alerts and Monitoring for Production

-Portworx, Inc. recommends setting up monitoring with Prometheus and AlertsManager to ensure monitoring of the data services infrastructure for your containers
+{{<companyName>}} recommends setting up monitoring with Prometheus and AlertsManager to ensure monitoring of the data services infrastructure for your containers

 {{<info>}}
 **Note:**